-- 4.4.k.2. recommend immunizations, chemoprophylaxis, and screening tests to individuals and appropriate populations; and, ^(Core) - 4.4.k.3. select appropriate, evidence-based, clinical preventive services for individuals and populations. ^(Core) - 4.5.
-ACGME Competencies Patient Care and Procedural Skills (Part B) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice. ^(Core) - 4.6.
-ACGME Competencies Medical Knowledge Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care. ^(Core) - 4.6.a.
-Residents must demonstrate competence in their knowledge of all content areas included in the required graduate courses for completion of the program. ^(Core) - 4.6.b.
-Residents must demonstrate competence in their knowledge of factors that impact the health of individuals and populations, including: - 4.6.b.1. lifestyle management; and, ^(Core) - 4.6.b.2. social determinants of health. ^(Core) - 4.6.c.
-Residents must demonstrate competence in their knowledge of the use of available technology, such as telemedicine, to reduce health disparities. ^(Core) - 4.6.d.
-Residents must demonstrate competence in their knowledge of principles of application of biostatistics. ^(Core) - 4.6.e.
-Residents must demonstrate competence in their knowledge of principles of applied epidemiology, including acute and chronic disease. ^(Core) - 4.6.f.
-Residents must demonstrate competence in their knowledge of principles of clinical preventive services. ^(Core) - 4.6.g.
-Residents must demonstrate competence in their knowledge of principles of health services management. ^(Core) - 4.6.h.
-Residents must demonstrate competence in their knowledge of principles of risk/ hazard control and communication. ^(Core) - 4.7.
-ACGME Competencies Practice-Based Learning and Improvement Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning. ^(Core)
+- 4.5.
+ACGME Competencies Patient Care and Procedural Skills (Part B) Residents must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.
+(Core) - 4.6.
+ACGME Competencies Medical Knowledge Residents must demonstrate knowledge of established and evolving biomedical, clinical, epidemiological, and social-behavioral sciences, including scientific inquiry, as well as the application of this knowledge to patient care.
+(Core) - 4.6.a.
+Residents must demonstrate competence in their knowledge of all content areas included in the required graduate courses for completion of the program.
+(Core)

+4.6.b.
+Residents must demonstrate competence in their knowledge of factors that impact the health of individuals and populations, including: 4.6.b.1. lifestyle management; and, (Core) 4.6.b.2. social determinants of health.
+(Core) 4.6.c.
+Residents must demonstrate competence in their knowledge of the use of available technology such as telemedicine to reduce health disparities.
+(Core) 4.6.d.
+Residents must demonstrate competence in their knowledge of principles of industrial hygiene, safety, and ergonomics.
+(Core) 4.6.e.
+Residents must demonstrate competence in their knowledge of principles of occupational epidemiology.
+(Core) 4.6.f.
+Residents must demonstrate competence in their knowledge of principles of risk/ hazard control and communication.
+(Core) 4 6 a Residents must demonstrate competence in their knowledge of principles of

+- 4.7.
+ACGME Competencies Practice-Based Learning and Improvement Residents must demonstrate the ability to investigate and evaluate their care of patients, to appraise and assimilate scientific evidence, and to continuously improve patient care based on constant self-evaluation and lifelong learning.
+(Core) - 4.7.a.
+Residents must demonstrate competence in identifying strengths, deficiencies, and limits in one's knowledge and expertise.
+(Core)